jamesdabbs/talks/dcrug-workers.md

 ---

-### Background workers allow you to perform work _outside the request-response loop_
+### Background workers allow you to perform work _outside the request-response cycle_

 ---